-Note: The fluency enhancing speech behaviour that is the end product of Phase I remains the basis for treatment during Phase II: all exercises directed at increasing the child's Capacities are performed using this speech behaviour.
+Note: The Capacities Supporting Environment - the end product of Phase I - remains the basis for treatment during Phase II: all exercises directed at increasing the child's Capacities are performed within the scope of the CSE.
 The speech therapist continues to be a model for the parents.
 This aspect, therefore, remains a recurrent component of each treatment session in Phase II as well.

-Also, the fixed order in which the four domains are addressed remains unchanged in Phase II: Motoric, Linguistic, Emotional and Cognitive.
+Also, the fixed order in which the four domains are addressed remains unchanged in Phase II: Motor, Linguistic, Emotional and Cognitive.
 However, in Phase II, a domain does not need to be completed before moving on to the next.
 For example, it may well be necessary to train the speech motor skills for a prolonged period.
 In that case, these might simply be more briefly addressed during the actual treatment session.
-At the same time, next to these exercises in the Motoric domain, work can be started on the reinforcement of the child's Linguistic skills where necessary.
+At the same time, next to these exercises in the Motor domain, work can be started on the reinforcement of the child's Linguistic skills where necessary.
 Or a start can be made with tackling the Emotional Capacities, while also spending part of the session on training new levels of SMT and, if necessary, on language skills training.
-In Phase II, again, only those indications specific to the child are addressed, as long as his fluency is not yet sufficiently established.
+In Phase II, again, only those indications specific to the child are addressed, as long as no optimum balance has been achieved.

-Finally, the structure of the treatment sessions during Phase II is as a rule similar to that of the sessions in Phase I: the speech therapist models an exercise while the parent observes and takes notes in the logbook; the parent is given the opportunity to practice the exercise while the speech therapist observes and provides constructive feedback (if necessary).
+Finally, the structure of the treatment sessions during Phase II is, as a rule, similar to that of the sessions in Phase I: the speech therapist models an exercise while the parent observes and takes notes in the logbook; the parent is given the opportunity to practice the exercise while the speech therapist observes and provides constructive feedback (if necessary).
 When the parent has mastered the exercise, it is repeated at home.

-6.1 Increasing the child's Motoric Capacities
+6.1 Increasing the child's Motor Capacities